cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-11-01-Going-with-the-Flow.md

 The more I ponder life, the more, I appreciate how it’s the simple things that bring joy, and how easy it is to loose sight of that fact.

 Although I very rarely watch the news on TV, recently, I have been reading rather a lot of news on-line.
 It’s an endeavour to keep abreast of current affairs and not have my head in the proverbial sand.
-Easily done, when living so remotely from what some may see as mainstream life.
+Easily done, when living so remotely from what, some may see as mainstream life.

 However, the more I read, the more I feel, time and again, that simplicity in life really is the way forward, for me at least.